dspydev/python-projects/README.md

 - Robotics
 - and many other fields

-Python-Projects is a repository that contains a collection of projects primarily made with Python.
+I created Python-Projects, a repository that contains a collection of projects primarily made with Python.
 Feel free to draw inspiration from the projects and optimize the code according to your needs.
 Be imaginative and have fun!

 # Projects